I Am Chipmunk: Singles

 Unknown to many, "Muhammad Ali" was also meant to be a single off his album back when it was recorded in 2008.
 A video was also shot to support the song; whilst the visuals feature other UK artists such as Ghetts, Frisco, Scorcher and many others.

+Commercial performance

+I Am Chipmunk debuted on the UK Albums Chart at No. 2 on 18 October 2009 behind Editors.
+In its second week on the chart, the album fell 6 places to No. 8.
+The album spent 8 weeks in the Top 40 albums, before falling to No. 41 on 22 December 2009.